Recovering individual-level spatial inference from aggregated binary data: Introduction

-Univariate point process-based methods have traditionally formed the backbone of efforts to make individual-level inference on spatially aggregated data where the non-aggregated data consist of only the locations of observations (e.g., Bradley et al., 2016; Hefley et al., 2017; Taylor, Andrade-Pacheco, and Sturrock, 2018; Gelfand and Shirota, 2019).
-Although less common, bivariate point process models enable individual-level inference on spatially aggregated data where the unprotected data consist of binary marks at specific locations (Diggle et al., 2010; Chang et al., 2015; Wang et al., 2017; Johnson, Diggle, and Giorgi, 2019; Walker, Hefley, and Walsh, 2020).
-For binary data, these methods are capable of recovering individual-level inference on spatial covariates under varying levels of spatial aggregation (see \textbf{Table \ref{aggregation_data}} and \textbf{Figure \ref{agg_types}}).
-For example, when the original binary data are aggregated over areal units into separate counts of the number of observations with a binary mark, the methods by Wang et al. (2017), Johnson et al. (2019), and Walker et al. (2020) can be used to recover individual-level inference for spatial covariates (see \textbf{Table \ref{aggregation_data}}, Type C).
-When at least some of the binary data are aggregated into counts (e.g., number of observations with a mark of zero) and the rest of the data are not aggregated, the methods from Diggle et al. (2010), Chang et al. (2015), and Walker et al. (2020) can be used to recover individual-level inference for spatial covariates (see \textbf{Table \ref{aggregation_data}}, Type B).
+Univariate point process-based methods have traditionally formed the backbone of efforts to make individual-level inference on spatially aggregated data (e.g., Bradley et al., 2016; Hefley et al., 2017; Taylor, Andrade-Pacheco, and Sturrock, 2018; Gelfand and Shirota, 2019).
+Perhaps less common, bivariate point process models enable individual-level inference on spatially aggregated data where the non-aggregated data consist of binary marks at specific locations (Diggle et al., 2010a; Chang et al., 2015; Wang et al., 2017; Johnson, Diggle, and Giorgi, 2019; Walker, Hefley, and Walsh, 2020).
+For binary data, these methods are capable of recovering individual-level inference on spatial covariates under varying types of spatial aggregation (see \textbf{Table \ref{aggregation_data}} and \textbf{Figure \ref{agg_types}}).
+For example, when the individual-level binary data are aggregated over areal units into separate counts of the number of observations with a specific binary mark, the methods by Wang et al. (2017), Johnson et al. (2019), and Walker et al. (2020) can be used to recover individual-level inference for spatial covariates (see \textbf{Table \ref{aggregation_data}}, Type C).
+When at least some of the binary data are aggregated into counts (e.g., number of observations with a mark of zero) and the rest of the data are not aggregated, the methods from Diggle et al. (2010a), Chang et al. (2015), and Walker et al. (2020) can be used to recover individual-level inference for spatial covariates (see \textbf{Table \ref{aggregation_data}}, Type B).